We support building more housing.

 At Neighbors for More Neighbors—Columbus, we believe in housing for all.
 We believe in ending exclusionary zoning.

 We believe in mixed-use zoning.
 We believe in raising height limits and decreasing setbacks.
 We believe zoning is currently a powerful tool of institutional racism, and we believe in dismantling that power.
 We believe that increasing the amount of housing units available in all neighborhoods can help make entire cities affordable.
 We believe firmly in preventing displacement.
+We believe in landlord-tenant reforms that shift the balance of power toward renters.
 This means we support housing, period.
-That includes:
+That includes (but is not limited to):

 We strongly believe renting is nothing to be ashamed of, whether it’s by choice or circumstance.
 We support homeownership.
 We believe in apartments, condos, townhomes, senior housing, and supportive housing.